Adventures in Asian Art

 bou / nozomi

-This is one of those single characters that is vague, but in that vagueness, in also means many things.
-This character holds the ideas of ambition, hope, desire, aspiring to, expectations, looking towards, to gaze (into the distance), and in some context full moon rising.
+望 holds the ideas of ambition, hope, desire, aspiring to, expectations, looking towards, to gaze (into the distance), and in some contexts, full moon rising.

-This is a whole word in Chinese and old Korean, but is seldom seen alone in Japanese.
+望 is a whole word in Chinese and old Korean but is seldom seen alone in Japanese.
 Still, it holds the meanings noted above in all three languages.

 Boys be Ambitious